The benefits of training Muay Thai are vast. I will focus on describing those that I have found most, well, beneficial.

 "We are what we repeatedly do.
 Excellence is not an act, but a habit"

 What you eat makes a great impact on your performance in the gym.
-Same goes to your everyday life.
+The same goes for your everyday life.
 Reducing unhealthy products and balancing your diet will make a great change in your life.

 It will improve not only your physical performance but also make you think more clearly.
 Just one decision to eliminate sugar (sucrose) from your diet will reduce not only a volume of fat in your body but also a lack of focus and mental symptoms called a "foggy brain".

-Continous training is as a must if you want to keep your gains and to build up your strength and stamina.
+Continuous training is a must if you want to keep your gains and to build up your strength and stamina.
 If you skip a few weeks (or even a few days) of training it will show in your performance in the gym and outside of it.

 It is also much easier to maintain a high level of fitness once you achieve it than to rebuild it once you lost it.